huankoh/PSICHIC/README.md

 ## Environment Setup

 We would encourage using the faster mamba package and environment manager (this can be installed using ``conda install mamba -n base -c conda-forge``).
-After installing mamba, use the relevant code line below:
+With mamba, use the relevant code line below:

 ```
 ## OSX